 Leicester, UK, is located in the East Midlands at the edge of the National Forest in Leicestershire county.
 It is one of the oldest cities in the country with history and architecture dating back to the Roman and Medieval times.
 Leicester’s population is currently about 330,000, which makes it the most populated city in the UK Midlands region.
 Leicester’s weather swings from warm to mild during the summer and is cold in winter.
 Rain can be expected at any time of the year and generally slight sunshine.
+The city is considered a famous student destination and has a range of cluster student flats to choose from.

 There are two internationally recognized universities in Leicester.
 Students come from all over the world to attend Leicester University and DeMontfort University.
 There are over 65,000 students choosing to study there along with Loughborough University, another world-class university in Leicestershire.

-Student life in Leicester is never boring with a great café culture in the city, along with a variety of restaurants and exciting nightlife options from international theatre and comedy to live music.
+Student life in Leicester is never boring with a great café culture in the city, along with a variety of affordable student restaurants and exciting nightlife options from international theatre and comedy to live music.
 There are many festivals and cultural events throughout the year for you to explore.
 The city has more than 130 parks; each one of them has its own unique character with historical ruins, waterways, sports fields, flower gardens, and wildlife.
 Sports fans can follow the city’s football team Leicester City FC.

 Leicester has great shopping areas ranging from various boutiques and markets to high-street brands.
 The Haymarket Shopping Centre has a variety of fashion stores all under one roof, while Leicester Market has over 700 years of history; it offers fresh produce of fruits, vegetables, and seafood.